Design, Build & Test Rocket Engines with This Revolutionary Simulator

 Say goodbye to pages of endless numbers and equations because you’ll see the outcome of your design choices in seconds.

-It’s a fun way to learn – perfect for next-gen engineers and scientists to have fun while learning to be trailblazers in our multi-planetary future.
+It’s a fun way to learn – perfect for next-gen engineers and scientists who want to have fun while becoming trailblazers in our multi-planetary future.

 On The Shoulders of Giants

 Play campaigns with missions based on real-life events.
-For example, build and simulate rocket engines that show:
+For example, build and simulate rocket engines to:

-- Progression of SpaceX’s improvements to Merlin Engines, in particular, from Falcon 1 to Falcon 9 full-thrust.
+- Experience the progression of SpaceX’s improvements to Merlin Engines, particularly from Falcon 1 to Falcon 9 full-thrust.

-- How the engines for the Europa I/II Rocket were developed, which then enabled Europe’s first orbit-capable Launch Vehicle.
+- Discover how Europa I/II Rocket engine development enabled Europe’s first orbit-capable Launch Vehicle.

 Detailed Fluid and Combustion Simulation